 Rejection is still possible.

-But I am beginning to see something I missed for many years.
+But I’ve started to realise something I missed for many years.

 The greatest danger was never being seen.